 systemname = [modelname '/RS Subsystem/ErrorGen']; open_system(systemname);

 ErrorGen subsystem implements the logic to add noise to the codewords at locations specified in the Noise Locations constant.
 The location can be changed as desired.
 In this example, the noise is added to the 5th, 23rd, 34th, and 12th codewords, corresponding to the symbols F2, 07, 1A, and 9C.
 The MATLAB® function block outputs logical true only at these four time instances for each packet, and activates a bitwise XOR operation between the original symbols and the noise.

 Run the model using the following command:

-The Logic Analyzer can be used to view multiple signals in one window and viewing signals this way makes it easier to observe transitions.
+Use Logic Analyzer to view multiple signals in a window.
+Viewing signals in this way makes it easier to observe transitions.
 Signals in this model at various stages, namely, before encoding, after encoding, after adding noise, and after decoding are streamed.
 The blue icon in the model indicates streamed signals.
-Launch the Logic Analyzer from the model's toolbar.
+Launch the Logic Analyzer from the model's toolstrip.

 The errdata signal represents the encoded data with noise added in the specified noise locations.
 These noise locations are marked with 1s in the inserterr signal.

 The decoded and corrected message out of the RS decoder block is shown by the outputdata signal.
 Note that the RS decoder block introduces about 3 period lengths of latency.
 Observe outputdata to see that the errors induced by noise are corrected.

 To check and generate HDL code for this example, you must have an HDL Coder™ license.

 Get a unique temporary directory name for the generated files,

 workingdir = tempname;